MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/base-configuration-dev-test-environment.md

 After CLIENT1 restarts, connect to it using the CORP\\User1 account name and password, and then open an administrator-level Windows PowerShell command prompt.

-Next, verify that you can access web and file share resources on APP1 from CLIENT1.
+Next, check that you can access web and file share resources on APP1 from CLIENT1.

 1. In Server Manager, in the tree pane, click **Local Server**.